iterative/cml.dev/content/docs/usage.md

 ## CML Commands

-CML provides a number of commands to help package the outputs of ML workflows (including numeric data and visualizations about model performance) into a CML report.

-Below is a list of CML commands for starting cloud compute runners, writing and publishing Markdown reports to your CI/CD system.
+Below is a list of [CML commands](/doc/ref) for starting cloud compute runners, writing and publishing Markdown reports to your CI/CD system.

 ∞ **[`runner`](/doc/ref/runner)**\
 Launch a runner hosted by a cloud compute provider or locally on-premise (see [self-hosted runners](/doc/self-hosted-runners))\